Headphone Amps · Side-by-side

 Which one to buy

-• You want all-metal chassis, no QC issues - HiFiMan's build has matured
+• All-metal chassis, no QC issues - HIFIMAN's build has matured

-• The HiFiMan EF500's downside - gets warm during long sessions with demanding cans - matters to you
+• The HIFIMAN EF500's main trade-off is one you'd rather not live with: Gets warm during long sessions with demanding cans

 Read the full EF499 review

-• The HiFiMan EF499's downside - no analog input - can't use as a standalone amp - matters to you
+• The HIFIMAN EF499's main trade-off is one you'd rather not live with: No analog input - can't use as a standalone amp

 Read the full EF500 review